Skip to main content

 • Fixed for the entire duration of the loan

-Partial acceptance is not available for offers using NFT collateral, since an NFT cannot be partially transferred.
+Partial fill is not available for offers using NFT collateral, since an NFT cannot be partially transferred.

 Evaluating an Offer